Vodrech/WorkApplier/README.md

 │   └─── Handles all the Database Functionality.
 ├───Settings
 │   └─── Settings over whole project
-├───Workflow
+├───Testing
+│   └─── Consists of all the testing within the project.
+(Not Implented YET) ├───Visualization
+│   └─── Handles data outside of the window, such as writing to excell or other ways of visualize data.
+(NOT Implented YET) ├───Window
+│   └─── Handles all the functionality for the GUI (Window) ├───Workflow
 │   └─── Handles the main Functionality for the applying process.
 └